 Slade Brook and its trails are open for foot travel at all seasons.
 Please leave wildflowers, mushrooms, and other growth in place.
 No fires or camping.
 Trapping and hunting are not permitted.
 Please leave no trace of your visit.
 Please pick up after your pet and remove the waste.
 Dogs must be under the direct control of their owners and not chase wildlife.

 A short (0.15 mile) side trail just above the third falls (no bridge) leads to the Purling Brooks neighborhood.
 The public is welcome to use this trail as far as the Natural Area boundary, but may not continue across private land.
 Connections to other trails in the area are not currently maintained.
-In 2008, the Conservancy installed a trailhead kiosk at Lower Slade Brook.

 Explore this protected area with the Lower Slade Brook QUEST.

 How to get there

 Take River Road north from Route 10.
 The property is on the right in 0.6 miles.
 Limited seasonal parking is available at the River Road trailhead.